BULQI/IgSeq/README.md

 ## Raw IgSeq data

 The raw IgSeq data were submitted to the NIH GEO repository.
 It can be found at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE228856 .
 The record number is GSE228856.

+## Note:

+Please pull code from **the branch "release_v2.0"**, which contains fully functioning R scripts for plotting all figures in the manuscript.
+That branch also provides the code to the data links for generating figures and results.